Dinojan007/workforce/README.md

 # Workforce

-> A dedicated platform bridging the gap between employers and daily wage workers (painters, carpenters, plumbers, etc.) in rural areas for emergency and daily employment needs.
+> A dedicated platform bridging the gap between employers and daily wage workers (painters, carpenters, plumbers, etc.) in rural areas for emergency and daily employment needs..

 ---

 ## Overview

-The Workforce Management System is a robust Django-based RESTful API designed specifically to empower rural communities.
-It streamlines the process of hiring daily wage laborers for immediate or short-term needs, ensuring fair wage management and a seamless connection between job seekers and clients
+The **Workforce Management System** is a robust Django-based RESTful API designed specifically to empower rural communities.
+It streamlines the process of hiring daily wage laborers for immediate or short-term needs, ensuring fair wage management and a seamless connection between job seekers and clients.

 ## Key Features
 Role-Based Access: Distinct profiles for Job Seekers (Workers), Clients , and Contractors.